Jenny is a girl who once failed in her relationship but found the courage to move on with her life. She is now happy and contented.

 Do something you never thought you'd do, like bungee jumping, skydiving, ziplining, rock climbing, or anything else!
 If you create new memories, you will have a better chance at forgetting your ex, and in the process, you'll discover many more things that you are capable of, things you never thought you could do.

 6. Improve Yourself

 You're single.
-This is the best time for you to focus on you.
+This is the best time for you to focus on yourself.
 Now, your money and time is all yours to take.
 Don't feel guilty about spending it.

-Go to a spa and get pampered.
+Treat yourself.
+Go to a spa or buy anything to get you pampered, like mani/pedi set.
 Buy a new set of clothes, shoes, and makeup.
 Give yourself a makeover as the strong, independent woman you are.
 Enroll in a culinary course and learn something new.
 Indulge in worthwhile activities like yoga, swimming, biking, and the arts.

 As you improve yourself, you'll build the self-confidence that was marred by your previous relationship.
 Being confident in yourself gives you a certain balance.
 It makes you feel good about yourself, and that's very attractive.

 It also helps to have a role model or mentor, someone who you admire as a person.
 This could be someone who's also gone through a breakup and can give you some guidance as you're dealing with your feelings.
 Don't be afraid to ask for help if you need it.